 Earlier this summer Scott had received a qualifying offer from the Hawks.
-He could have signed with any team and the Hawks could have matched any contract that he signed.
-That wasn't necessary though because in an exit interview in May Scott had said that he wanted to stay with the Hawks.
+Scott could have signed with any team and the Hawks could have matched any contract that he signed.
+That wasn’t necessary though because in an exit interview in May Scott had said that he wanted to stay with the Hawks.

 “I’m just going to leave that to the GM and the coaching staff but of course I want to come back,” Scott said in May.